How to Properly Use a Drain Snake?

 Drain filters are a great way to catch any hair or other particles before it falls into the drain.
 Be sure to grab this filter and clean it out often to help reduce clogging.
 You will also need to remove this filter in order to properly see what is causing the issue in your drain, and hopefully resolve it on your own.

 Snaking your drain is not the same as cleaning your drain, and much less when comparing it to snaking vs. hydro jetting.
 Cleaning your drain regularly can help prevent clogs from occurring while snaking a drain is something you do after the drain is already clogged.
 It is actually relatively easy to work a drain snake too.

 Simply insert the head of the snake into the drain after you have removed all visible blockages.
 You may also want to keep cold water running while you do this to encourage movement.
 Then you will uncoil the snake using its handle and extend it down further into the drain.

 Hopefully, you are able to reach the clog.
 Once this happens, rotate the head back-and-forth and up-and-down.
 You are basically trying to wiggle the clog-free.
-You may even feel the clog break lose, and this is when you can retract the snakehead and replace the drain filter.
+You may even feel the clog break loose, and this is when you can retract the snakehead and replace the drain filter.

 When to Call in a Professional

 Sometimes, snaking your drain isn’t enough.
 If you tried to snake your drain and you couldn’t reach the clog or couldn’t seem to get the blockage to budge, this is when you would want to call in a plumber.

 The last thing you want is to bust a pipe when you are trying to clean or unclog it, leaving you with a broken pipe repair.
 If all else fails, it is better to play it safe and leave it to a professional.
 A licensed plumber can get your pipes cleaned out way faster and easier than a drain snake can anyway, and they know how to do it without the possibility of breaking something.